schalkneethling/150days-of-html/content/book/day029/_index.md

 />
 ```

 That then covers all of the link types.
 Next up embedded content.
-On the menu for tomorrow are `picture`, `source`, and `img`.
+In the next chapter we will cover the `picture` and `source` elements.

 ### Related reading

 - [When to use rel=”nofollow”](https://www.webfx.com/blog/web-design/rel-nofollow/)

-Until tomorrow, keep making the web awesome!

-~..~ Schalk Neethling - [@schalkneethling](https://twitter.com/schalkneethling) pretty much everywhere :)